Andrew Bragg: Career

 Bragg is a trained accountant who worked in internal audit at Ernst & Young.

 He then served seven years at the Financial Services Council first in superannuation and asset management policy and later as head of policy.

 From 2014 to 2016, Bragg served as Director of Policy & Global Markets at the Financial Services Council.
 He worked to establish two key pieces of industry self-regulation: a superannuation governance standard and the Trowbridge Review & the inaugural Life Insurance Consumer Code of Practice.

-In November 2016 he became the policy director of the Menzies Research Centre, a Liberal Party think tank.
+In November 2016, he became the policy director of the Menzies Research Centre, a Liberal Party think tank.
 He became the executive director of the Business Council of Australia in August 2017.

 During the period he worked for the Financial Services Council, Bragg completed a Master of Financial Regulation from Macquarie University.

 Politics

+Pre-Parliament

 Prior to the 2016 federal election, Bragg was an unsuccessful Liberal preselection candidate for both the Senate ticket in New South Wales and the Division of Murray in Victoria.

 In April 2017, following the resignation of Tony Nutt, Bragg was appointed as the acting federal director of the Liberal Party.
 He was considered an ally of Prime Minister Malcolm Turnbull.
 However, he was not chosen to fill the position permanently.
 Later in the year, he was the national director of the Liberals & Nationals for Yes campaign during the Australian Marriage Law Postal Survey.

 Bragg was a candidate for Liberal preselection at the 2018 Wentworth by-election, caused by Turnbull's retirement from parliament.
 He was considered the frontrunner for a period, but withdrew from the race due to concerns that the preselection of a male candidate would be poorly received.
 He stated that "the Liberal Party should preselect a woman and my withdrawal can pave the way".

+46th Parliament

 In 2018, Bragg won preselection on the Coalition's Senate ticket.
 He was elected to the Senate at the 2019 federal election.

 Bragg serves on Senate committees focused on financial technology, economics, and financial services.
 He led the effort to create a year-long inquiry into Australia's financial technology sector then chaired the resulting committee.
 Bragg formed a 15-person advisory committee of legal and business experts to advise the Australian government on policies that could increase the country's competitiveness with countries like China in the financial technology sector.
 Bragg led a motion requiring the Australian Broadcasting Corporation (ABC) disclose information about its content-sharing agreement with The New Daily.
 After ABC cancelled the contract with The New Daily, Bragg wrote an op-ed supporting the move in The Daily Telegraph that said The New Daily was the propaganda arm of the superannuation industry.
 After Bragg refused to retract the statement, The New Daily threatened a defamation lawsuit.